fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

 <small>View `ExpectColumnProportionOfUniqueValuesToBeBetween` in the [Expectation Gallery](https://greatexpectations.io/expectations/expect_column_proportion_of_unique_values_to_be_between).</small>

-#### Expect column unique value count to be between
+### Expect column unique value count to be between

 This Expectation validates that the number of unique values in a column is between a specified minimum and maximum value.
-It's useful when you have a specific range in mind for the number of unique values that should be present.
+It is useful for validating that the quantity of unique values falls within an expected range, for example, checking for a known range of distinct category values in a categorical column.

 **Example**: Ensure that the `country` column contains between 1 and 5 unique values.